Please enter a destination

 Mandalay and the other former royal capitals around it have all been capital cities for a while for one major reason: they are all situated on the Ayeyarwaddy River.
 Feel the breeze of the river and imagine how it must have been to arrive by boat in Mingun or at the court of Ava.
 From the jetty in Mandalay you will be taken upstream to Mingun and visit the Mingun Pagoda with the big crack caused by an earthquake and the giant bronze bell.
 Take a leisurely boat cruise for about 3 hours downstream to Ava.
 A simple lunch packed in rattan baskets will be served while cruising down.
 Arriving in Ava, horse carts are ready to take you around this magnificent site with various ancient temple ruins that used to be majestic buildings during the 400 years that Ava was the capital.
 Return to Mandalay by car.

-Your guide will meet you in Kalaw and take you for a rewarding day in the forest where you will encounter elephants, their mahouts, and hill tribe people.
-Drive to the starting point and begin trekking through beautiful mountainous areas.
-Depending on your arrival time and how long you want to walk through the forest you will find yourself in the natural surroundings of the jungle.
-A delicious lunch with local specialities, often from Nepalese origin, will be served in a traditional village in the jungle or in the camp.
-After lunch it will be time to help the mahout washing and feeding the elephant.
-In the afternoon you will walk back to the main road and continue by car back to Kalaw.
+Your guide who specializes in elephant conservation will take you for a rewarding day in the forest surrounding Kalaw encountering elephants, their mahouts, and people living in the surrounding area.
+Depending on your arrival time and how long you want to walk through the forest (walks from 30 min up to 4-5 hours are possible – simply let your guide know what you prefer) you will find yourself in the natural surroundings of Asian jungle.
+A delicious lunch with local specialties (often from Nepalese origin) will be served in a traditional village, in the jungle or in the camp.
+After lunch it is time to help the mahout wash and feed the elephant.
+Later, you will walk back to the main road and continue by car back to Kalaw town.

 The Amara Mountain Resort is located on a hill, on the outskirts of Kalaw.
 It takes about 15 minutes walk to reach the center of Kalaw.
 The Heho (Inle Lake) airport is 45 minutes drive from Kalaw.
 The lobby and all the rooms have genuine British colonial-style that is mixed with Asian features.
 All 10 comfortable Deluxe Rooms in the Resort are equipped with an open fireplace and bathroom that is made of marble and wood.
 There are a saloon and a separate dining room, where the traditional Myanmar or European food is served.
 The Resort Restaurant is situated on the terrace, where the guests can see a wonderful view of Kalaw while enjoying the food.
 There are a park-like garden and a 9-hole golf course in the Resort area as well as Spa facilities.